Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Oktober 2024 06.22.37 UTC
+- WIB: Minggu, 6 Oktober 2024 08.57.20 UTC
-- WITA: Minggu, 6 Oktober 2024 07.22.37 UTC
+- WITA: Minggu, 6 Oktober 2024 09.57.20 UTC
-- WIT: Minggu, 6 Oktober 2024 08.22.37 UTC
+- WIT: Minggu, 6 Oktober 2024 10.57.20 UTC

 Kutipan Inspiratif:
-"Just saw the most smartest person when i was in front of the mirror"
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: funny
+Kategori: motivational